torch-core/tep-vault-standard/TEPs-Vault.md

 #### Functions and Get-Methods
 TEP-4626 vaults MUST implement the following functions for querying vault state and conversion rates.
 Each function has two forms:
 - **Internal Function**: Core logic for calculations, used within vault operations (e.g., deposit/withdraw).
-Parameters may include resolved configs (e.g., `DepositConfig` or `VaultConfig`), which are parsed and validated structures derived from user options.
+Parameters MUST include resolved configs (e.g., `DepositConfig` or `VaultConfig`), which are parsed and validated structures derived from user options.
 - **Get-Method**: Exposed query method (e.g., `getConvertToShares`) that wraps the internal function.
-It accepts user-provided options (e.g., `DepositOptions` or `VaultOptions` as Cell), resolves/parses them into the corresponding configs, and then passes the resolved configs to the internal function.
+It accepts user-provided options (e.g., `DepositOptions` or `VaultOptions` as Cell), resolves them into the corresponding configs, and then passes the resolved configs to the internal function.
 This method is callable off-chain without gas costs.

-Due to their similarity, we describe them together, highlighting differences in parameters.
-All get-methods MUST NOT modify state and SHOULD return results based on current vault storage.

 - **`totalAssets`**
+  - **Description**:
-  - **Description**: Returns the total underlying assets managed by the vault.
-For multi-asset vaults, this may normalize all assets to a specified quote asset's units by converting and summing them using exchange rates (if provided).
-The get-method variant (`getTotalAssets`) exposes this for off-chain queries, wrapping the internal function.
+    - Returns the total underlying assets managed by the vault.
+    - For multi-asset vaults, this may normalize all assets to a specified quote asset's units by converting and summing them using exchange rates (if provided).
   - **Requirements**:
     - SHOULD include compounding from yield.
     - MUST include fees charged against assets.
-    - For multi-asset vaults, SHOULD use the quote asset for normalization if specified; otherwise, revert or use a default behavior.
+    - For multi-asset vaults, SHOULD use the quote asset for normalization if specified; otherwise, use base asset.
-    - MUST NOT modify vault state.
   - **Input**:
     | Field         | Type           | Description |
     |---------------|----------------|-------------|